 What Should A Church Be?

-At Redeemer Bible Fellowship, we want to be the kind of church that does the following things:
+At Redeemer Bible Church, we want to be the kind of church that does the following things:

 - We will seek to live lives of holiness and war against personal sin.
 When we sin, we will confess it to God, and when necessary, others.